PHASES OF CARE

 In this phase our main aim is to:

 - Quickly and effectively reduce pain

 - Reduce muscle spasm

 During this phase we ask you to “take it easy”, however staying active is very important.
-Often some increased rest is important and we will advise you on what you may need to do to speed up your recovery.
+Often some increased rest can help and we will advise you on what you can do to speed up your recovery.
 This may include exercises the use of ice/heat packs or lifestyle changes.

-Most patients get some degree of relief almost immediately however some patient do get more of a gradual improvement over days and weeks.
+Clinically we find that some patients get relief almost immediately however other patients have more of a gradual improvement over days and weeks.
 The number of times you will see us in this phase is totally dependent upon your specific condition and is different for every patient.

 We want you back living your normal life as soon as possible.